 Often when signing up for a VPN service, you will be allowed to connect a number of devices to your account.
-This can be almost anything from laptops to iMacs, phones and tablets, so you can be confident that no matter which device you are using, your information will be safe and secure.
-Many VPN companies offer Windows, Mac and mobile app clients, so you can use them however you prefer.
+This can be almost anything from laptops to iMacs, phones, and tablets, so you can be confident that no matter which device you are using, your information will be safe and secure.
+Many VPN companies offer Windows, Mac, and mobile app clients, so you can use them however you prefer.

-After following the installation instructions, you will be prompted to login with your new account details.
+After following the installation instructions, you will be prompted to log in with your new account details.

 Which Server To Use

 When you first connect, it is likely that you will be presented with a map of the world filled with servers that you can connect to.
-Whichever server you choose will be where your data is tunnelled through.
+Whichever server you choose will be where your data is tunneled through.
 For example, if you connect to a server in the United States, all that a third-party will be able to see is the US server’s IP address, making it appear you are browsing from America.

 Choosing the correct server depends on your needs.
-If you are aiming to avoid geo-locked content, for example, to watch streaming services while travelling abroad, you can choose any country where that content is available.
+If you are aiming to avoid geo-locked content, for example, to watch streaming services while traveling abroad, you can choose any country where that content is available.
 For example, if you are British and working abroad, using a UK server should give you access to content from the BBC iPlayer no matter where you are in the world.